5 Places to Visit in Umbria, Italy

 Citta di Castello

-Citta di Castello was once known by the Romans as Tifernum on the Tiber, but after the Ostrogoths destroyed the city, it was rebuilt around a castle by bishop Floridus and now stands as a monument to the past.
-It remains one of the most preserved walled cities from the medieval time period.
+Citta di Castello was once known by the Romans as Tifernum on the Tiber.
+But after the Ostrogoths destroyed the city, they rebuilt it around a castle by Bishop Floridus.
+It now stands as a monument to the past.
+Citta di Castello remains one of the most preserved walled cities in Umbria, Italy from the medieval time period.

 Examples of this include the civic tower known as the Torre Comunale and the Romanesque bell tower.
 If you’re an art lover, the Pinacoteca Comunale features works from the Renaissance artist Raphael as well as several other great artists from the era.